Skip to main content

 Exploring the Prometheus UI

-The Prometheus UI can be accessed doing a port forwarding to our local machine:
+You can access the Prometheus UI by port forwarding to your local machine:

 kubectl port-forward -n prometheus --address 0.0.0.0 svc/prometheus-operated 9090

-The web UI is going to be reachable at localhost:9090.
+The web UI is now reachable at localhost:9090.